 Staff or students with individual Risk Assessments (i.e. disability, young persons or new/expectant mothers) Contracting and/or conveying COVID-19 Identified individual 3 4 12 Existing individual Risk Assessments have been reviewed as necessary and additional measures put in place for those at enhanced risk of contracting and/or conveying COVID-19.
 Where it isn't possible to ensure adequate protection for a vulnerable member of staff, they have been advised not to attend work and to remain on Furlough (where this is possible).
 Where it isn't possible to ensure adequate protection for a vulnerable student, they have been advised not to attend class.
-2 4 8 General - - Staff aı nd Stud lent Travel to/from School Hazard Risk Who is at Risk Likelihood Severity Risk Score Control Measure Likelihood Severity Risk Score Exposure to COVID-19 due to use of public transport and/or shared family transport Contracting and/or conveying COVID-19 All 4 4 16 All persons to limit their use of public transport to/from class.
+2 4 8 General - - Staff aı nd Stud ent Travel to/from School Hazard Risk Who is at Risk Likelihood Severity Risk Score Control Measure Likelihood Severity Risk Score Exposure to COVID-19 due to use of public transport and/or shared family transport Contracting and/or conveying COVID-19 All 4 4 16 All persons to limit their use of public transport to/from class.
 Where travel is essential to use private dual occupancy where possible.
 Reduce the amount of time using public transport and to implement social distancing where possible (2m clearance from persons and not to travel in groups of more than 2 unless it is immediate family) Encourage staff, parents, children and young people to walk or cycle to their classes where possible Ensure staff, parents, children and young people follow the Coronavirus (COVID-19): safer travel guidance for passengers when planning their travel.
 2 4 8 Exposure to COVID-19 due to failing to plan parking and drop off measures Contracting and/or conveying COVID-19 All 4 4 16 Plan parents' drop-off and pick-up protocols that minimise adult to adult contact Parents of children are to park and walk their child to the entrance to be handed over to a member of staff (remaining 2m from other families).
-Tell parents that if the child needs to be accompanied to their classes, only one parent should attend Tell parents and young people their allocated drop off and collection times and the process for doing so, including 2 4 8 protocols for minimising adult to adult contact (for example, which entrance to use) Make it clear to parents that they cannot gather at studio door, or enter the site (unless they have a pre-arranged appointment, which should be conducted safely) Verbal confirmation will be sought from parent or carer of 3-7yr olds that they have not been displaying any signs or symptoms of COVID-19.
+Parents are to wear face coverings/masks during drop-off and pick-up All young people aged 12+ to wear a 3-ply disposable mask in preference to a personal cloth face covering/mask on 2 4 8 arrival and whilst moving around the venue (except when active in class) Tell parents that if the child needs to be accompanied to their classes, only one parent should attend Tell parents and young people their allocated drop off and collection times and the process for doing so, including symptoms of COVID-19.
 Older students will be asked for verbal confirmation on arrival that they feel well.